 Maintenance and Care Techniques

-For the best hydroponic basil care, regular maintenance is key.
+For the best basil care, regular maintenance is key.
 You need to watch the water level and nutrient mix in the reservoir.
 Check the water level every day and add more as needed to keep your plants nourished.

 Pruning is also vital for indoor basil farming.
 Regular pruning encourages healthy growth and stops plants from flowering.
 This way, you get more leaves and keep your plants working well.